iAmKankan/Mathematics/LinearAlgebra/README.md

 #### Hadamard Product (_Elimentwise Multiplication_) <img src="https://latex.codecogs.com/svg.image?{\color{Purple}\mathbf{C=A&space;\odot&space;B}}" title="https://latex.codecogs.com/svg.image?{\color{Purple}\mathbf{C=A \odot B}}"  align="center"/>
 * This technique is similar to matrix addition.
-* Why is it that, the normal matrix product is dened in this weird way, it turns out that it has several advantages, linear algebra wise.
-We do not have the time to go through that, in this course.
-But, it turns out that more often they are not when the products occur, they usually occur as matrix products
+* Hadamard Product has several advantages, linear algebra wise it turns out that more often they are not when the products occur, they usually occur as matrix products rather than as Hadamard products, but none the less in deep learning and in machine learning, we will encounter this kind of elementwise multiplication multiple times which is why that, is being written out as a separate thing.

+#### Usage
+* Hadamard product is used in image compression techniques such as JPEG.
+It is also known as Schur product( the result of Hadamard Product or **A &odot B** = **C**, here **C** is the Schur product)
+* Hadamard Product is used in **LSTM** (Long Short-Term Memory) cells of Recurrent Neural Networks (**RNNs**).

 #### Example
 <img src="https://latex.codecogs.com/svg.image?{\color{Purple}{\displaystyle&space;{\begin{bmatrix}a_{11}&a_{12}&a_{13}\\a_{21}&a_{22}&a_{23}\\a_{31}&a_{32}&a_{33}\end{bmatrix}}\odot&space;{\begin{bmatrix}b_{11}&b_{12}&b_{13}\\b_{21}&b_{22}&b_{23}\\b_{31}&b_{32}&b_{33}\end{bmatrix}}={\begin{bmatrix}a_{11}\,b_{11}&a_{12}\,b_{12}&a_{13}\,b_{13}\\a_{21}\,b_{21}&a_{22}\,b_{22}&a_{23}\,b_{23}\\a_{31}\,b_{31}&a_{32}\,b_{32}&a_{33}\,b_{33}\end{bmatrix}}.}&space;}" title="https://latex.codecogs.com/svg.image?{\color{Purple}{\displaystyle {\begin{bmatrix}a_{11}&a_{12}&a_{13}\\a_{21}&a_{22}&a_{23}\\a_{31}&a_{32}&a_{33}\end{bmatrix}}\odot {\begin{bmatrix}b_{11}&b_{12}&b_{13}\\b_{21}&b_{22}&b_{23}\\b_{31}&b_{32}&b_{33}\end{bmatrix}}={\begin{bmatrix}a_{11}\,b_{11}&a_{12}\,b_{12}&a_{13}\,b_{13}\\a_{21}\,b_{21}&a_{22}\,b_{22}&a_{23}\,b_{23}\\a_{31}\,b_{31}&a_{32}\,b_{32}&a_{33}\,b_{33}\end{bmatrix}}.} }" />
 <img src="https://user-images.githubusercontent.com/12748752/184334723-45a452b9-ea57-4ce9-b8d2-222b86125a29.png" width="30%"/>